Kathryn Robinson (journalist)

 Kathryn Robinson is an Australian journalist, television and radio presenter.

 Career

-Robinson originally studied economics at Macquarie University and began her career working for Macquarie Bank, before deciding to switch to journalism in 2001 when she completed her master's degree in journalism.
+Robinson originally studied economics at Macquarie University in 1993 and began her career working for Macquarie Bank, before deciding to switch to journalism in 2001 when she completed her master's degree in journalism.
+She later worked as a reporter for the Seven Network's Sydney Weekender.
+Since that time she has worked as a reporter in the Prime newsroom in Orange, hosted State Focus, a Southern Cross Ten current affairs program in Canberra, and worked as a producer and presenter at Sky News Australia in Sydney.

-She was a finance presenter on Ten Early News and a regular fill-in presenter for Sydney's Ten News at Five, Ten Morning News and Ten News at Five: Weekend.
+From 2006-2011, she was a finance presenter on Ten Early News and a regular fill-in presenter for Sydney's Ten News at Five and Ten Morning News.
 She was the presenter of the Friday edition of Ten Late News and news presenter on 6PM with George Negus.
 Robinson filled in for Kim Watkins on 9am with David & Kim.